Good Morning Traders,

 Just so you understand, Market Correlation is Market Direction.
 It attempts to determine the market direction for that day and it does so by using a unique set of tools.
 In fact TradersLog published an article on this subject that can be viewed at: http://www.traderslog.com/market-correlation-is-market-direction/

-As I write this the crude markets are Lower and the futures are trading Higher.
+As I write this the crude markets are Higher and the futures are trading Lower.
 This is normal.
 Crude and the markets are now reverse correlated such that when the markets are rising, crude drops and vice-versa.
-Yesterday May Crude dropped to a low of $50.21 a barrel.
-It would appear at the present time that crude has support at $50.00 a barrel and resistance at $52.06.
+Yesterday February Crude dropped to a low of $50.75 a barrel.
+It would appear at the present time that crude has support at $50.32 a barrel and resistance at $53.50.
 This could change.
 We’ll have to monitor and see.
 Remember that crude is the only commodity that is reflected immediately at the gas pump.
-Please note that the front month for crude is now May.
-Last December and after two years OPEC finally decided to cut production but the price crude is still tame (as of this writing).
+Please note that the front month for crude is now February.
+Last month and after two years OPEC finally decided to cut production but the price crude is still tame (as of this writing).
 What they haven’t figured out yet is that the more countries like Canada and the US produce their own crude (by whatever means) the more crude prices will fall.
 The move by OPEC to cut production in an attempt to pump up prices is liken to “too little, too late” as the world doesn’t need their oil as much as they used to.
 Power equipment that used to need oil (Grass Trimmers, Lawn Mowers, Autos) now run on battery power and Canada and the United States are producing more of their own crude.
 As an update to this the non-OPEC countries have come to an agreement to unilaterally cut production across the board and this has served to temporarily raise crude prices.
 We’ll have to see if and how long this lasts…

-If trading crude today consider doing so after 10 AM EST when the markets gives us better direction.
+If trading crude today consider doing so after 10 AM EST when the inventory numbers are released and the markets gives us better direction.

 Nick Mastrandrea is the author of Market Tea Leaves.
 Market Tea Leaves is a daily newsletter that is dedicated to your trading success.
 We teach and discuss market correlation.
 Market Tea Leaves is published daily, pre-market in the United States and can be viewed at www.markettealeaves.com.
 Interested in Market Correlation?
 Want to learn more?
 Signup and receive Market Tea Leaves each day prior to market open.
 As a subscriber, you’ll also receive our daily Market Bias video that is only available to subscribers.